gregl83/pac-man/README.md

 ### Modifiers

-Modifiers or `mods` implement functionality that modifies standard behavior.
+Modifiers or `mods` implement functionality that modifies placeholders in pac-man event fields.

-Mods are toggled within the `mods` body of a Lambda Event.
+By default, `mods` aren't active and must be toggled respectively within the `mods` configuration body of the Lambda Event.

 #### Chunks